Waitlist: Frequently Asked Questions

 You can add yourself back onto the waitlist, provided the waitlist maximum has not been met, but you will be placed at the end of the waitlist.
 WE CANNOT ADD YOU BACK TO THE WAITLIST IN YOUR PREVIOUS SPOT!

 - Should I attend classes while on the waitlist?

 The waitlist will be turned off in advance of the beginning of the semester.
 If you do not receive a seat in the class prior to the start, you have the option of contacting the instructor during the drop/add period to see if they will overload you into their class.

 You can remove yourself from a waitlist by logging into Knightweb registration, select the ‘Students’ tab, the ‘Registration (drop/add/withdrawal) ’ sub tab, and select ‘Register for Classes’ then select a term and continue.
 Then go to your registration summary and use the drop down menu for the “waitlisted” course and choose ‘web-drop’ and then submit.

-Answer: No, the Registrar’s Office will drop you from the waitlist on the first day of drop/add week.
+No, the Registrar’s Office will drop you from the waitlist before classes start.

 If you are registered for a class, drop that class, and then want to re-enroll in the class, you must add yourself to the waitlist.
 You can ask the instructor for an overload permit, but the permit cannot be processed until drop/add week.